Parquet: Basketball courts

 Similar square-paneled parquet floors, albeit in maple, were made for the Orlando Magic, Minnesota Timberwolves, Denver Nuggets, and New Jersey Nets.
 Of the four, only the Magic continue to use a square-paneled parquet floor, which was first used at the Orlando Arena in 1989 and later moved to Amway Center (now Kia Center) in 2010.
 The Nets debuted their parquet at the Meadowlands Arena in 1988, and continued to use the floor until 1997; the floor remained in use with the Seton Hall basketball team until 2007.
 The Nuggets used a parquet floor from 1990 to 1993 at the McNichols Sports Arena, while the Timberwolves played on a parquet floor from 1996 to 2008 at the Target Center.
+The Timberwolves brought back the parquet floor for select games in the 2025–26 season while wearing the black throwback uniforms.

 In 1995, the Toronto Raptors debuted with a herringbone parquet, and used the floor until 1999 while playing in three different home venues: SkyDome (now Rogers Centre), Copps Coliseum (now TD Coliseum) and Maple Leaf Gardens.
 The now-Brooklyn Nets introduced chevron parquet flooring upon moving to the Barclays Center in 2012.
 However, its sister WNBA team (since 2019), the New York Liberty, continues to use a traditional floor at the venue.
-In 2025, the Golden State Valkyries debuted a vertical herringbone floor at Chase Center; its NBA counterpart, the Golden State Warriors, still use a traditional court.
+In 2025, the Golden State Valkyries debuted a vertical herringbone floor at Chase Center; its NBA counterpart, the Golden State Warriors, still uses a traditional court.